- The Value of AR in Field Service for Your Business

 The value of augmented reality in field service has been clearly proven, and an increasing number of field service organizations are beginning to incorporate AR technology.
 In fact, the field service industry is one of the market leaders where it comes to practical AR implementation.
 But with different options available, how should a field service organization decide which augmented reality solution is best for them?

-The ability to overlay visual information onto images of physical objects is transforming the field service industry in various ways.
+The ability to overlay visual information onto images of physical objects is transforming the field service industry in various ways, across the main operating models.
+AR technical guidance support technicians in repair execution, consultation, knowledge sharing, and better preparation to expedite a resolution process.

 Augmented reality in field service is delivered primarily via smart glasses or mobile phones.
 Both offer high quality visual support for technicians and each delivery method has its own advantages and limitations.